Join us!

 The work

-The work involved is similar for all three types of position, and you can read more about that below.
-Here are summaries of each position, with full details available in the downloadable documents, including placement dates, terms and selection criteria.
+Here are summaries of the roles, with full details available in the downloadable documents, including terms and selection criteria.
 It is essential that you read the full details before applying for the post.

 Hours: All positions are full-time, therefore c.40 hours per week.
-Working hours are varied and will involve some early starts (eg 7 or 8am), late finishes (eg 10 or 11pm) and split shifts.
+Working hours are varied and will involve some early starts (eg 7 or 8am), some late finishes (eg 10 or 11pm), and some split shifts (ie working the morning and evening, but not the afternoon).
 We create a weekly plan so everyone can see ahead of time when they will be working.

 BREAKFASTS